Unmasking Who’s Really Writing Policy in South Carolina

 Are think tanks encouraging responsible legislating?

-Answer - Responsible legislating requires careful thought, honest debate, and a deep understanding of the issues.
+Answer – Responsible legislating requires careful thought, honest debate, and a deep understanding of the issues.
 It should be difficult and complex, anchored in the Constitution, and crafted to protect the rights of all people, including the few.
-Truthfully, legislation should lean more toward repealing laws than adding new ones.
+Truthfully, legislation should prioritize repealing laws over adding new ones.
 But that’s not what happens when think tanks step in.
-They strip the responsibility out of legislating, handing legislators pre-packaged policy papers and talking points, all biased to serve the think tank’s agenda.
+They strip away the responsibility, handing legislators pre-packaged policies and talking points, all biased to serve the think tank’s agenda.

 Do think tanks help protect the rights of South Carolinians?